Hypertrophic Cardiomyopathy in Cats

 - Your primary care veterinarian will refer you to a board certified veterinary cardiologist because they heard a heart murmur, arrhythmia or found an elevation in a blood test called NT-proBNP as part of your cat’s annual or every six month wellness evaluation.

-- An echocardiogram (ultrasound or sonogram of the heart) by a board certified veterinary cardiologist is the gold standard for definitive diagnosis.
+- An echocardiogram (ultrasound or sonogram of the heart) by a board certified veterinary cardiologist is the gold standard for definitive diagnosis of HCM in cats.

 - Most patients benefit from medical therapy – readily available heart medications of the same variety used in human patients.